schemedoc/cookbook/recipes/remove-duplicates-from-list.md

+# Remove duplicates from list

 ## Problem

 You have a list and you want to remove any duplicated elements from the list and the order should not change.
 The solution can use the `equal?` function or use the comparison function as an argument.

 ## Solution
-### Using SRFI

-Using hash tables (SRFI 125)
+### Using hash tables (SRFI 125)

 ```Scheme
 (define (remove-duplicates xs)